h2oai/wave/website/docs/getting-started.md

 ## What can I do with it?

-H2O Q gives your Python programs the ability to push content to connected clients as it happens, in realtime.
+H2O Wave gives your Python programs the ability to push content to connected clients as it happens, in realtime.
 In other words, it lets your program display up-to-date information without asking your users to hit their browser's reload button.

-You can use H2O Q for:
+You can use H2O Wave for:
 - Dashboards and visualizations for live monitoring.
 - Live information displays: news, tickers, health, or performance data.
 - Apps that require instant notifications, updates, events, or alerts.
 - Apps that involve messaging: chat, bots, etc.
 - Collaborative apps: whiteboards, sharing, etc.

-You can also use H2O Q when you find yourself reaching for a web application framework - it can handle regular (non-realtime) apps just fine.
+You can also use H2O Wave when you find yourself reaching for a web application framework - it can handle regular (non-realtime) apps just fine.

 ## How do I use it?

-H2O Q's mental model is simple, but powerful[^1]:
+H2O Wave's mental model is simple, but powerful[^1]:
 1. Your instance holds a collection of pages.
 2. To change a page, simply grab a reference to a page, change it, and save it.